-Box 15.4 Measuring progress towards the 100 billion USD yr-1 by 2020 goal - issues of method
+Box 15.4 | Measuring Progress Towards the USD100 Billion yr^{-1} by 2020 Goal - Issues of Method

-- In 2009, at COP15, Parties to the UNFCCC agreed the following: "In the context of meaningful - 22 mitigation actions and transparency on implementation, developed countries commit to a goal of - 23 mobilizing jointly 100 billion USD dollars a year by 2020 to address the needs of developing countries. - 24 This goal is further embedded as a target under SDG 13 Climate Action Such finance may come from - 25 a wide variety of sources, public and private, bilateral and multilateral, including alternative sources of - 26 finance."
-(UNFCCC 2009).
-While the parameters for what and how to count were not defined when the - 27 goal was set, progress in this area has been achieved under the UNFCCC (UNFCCC 2019b) and via a - 28 UN-driven independent expert review (Bhattacharya et al. 2020). - 29 There remains well documented interpretations and debates on how to account for progress (Clapp et - al. 2012; Stadelmann et al. 2013; Jachnik et al. 2015; Weikmans and Roberts 2019).
-Different - 31 interpretations relate mainly to the type and proportion of activities that may qualify as "climate" on - 32 the one hand, and to how to account for different types of finance (and financial instruments) on the - other hand.
-As an example, there are different points at which financing can be measured, e.g. pledges, - 34 commitments, disbursements.
-There can be significant lags between these different points in time, e.g. - 35 disbursements may spread over time.
-Further, the choice of point of measurement can have an impact - on both the volumes and on the characteristics (geographical origin, labelling as public or private) of - 37 the finance tracked.
-The enhanced transparency framework under the Paris Agreement may lead to - 38 improvements and more consensus in the way climate finance is accounted for and reported under the - 39 UNFCCC.
-Available analyses specifically aimed at assessing progress towards the 100 billion USD - 40 goal remain rare, e.g. the UNFCCC SCF Biennial Assessments do not directly address this point - 41 (UNFCCC 2018a).
-Dedicated OECD reports provide figures based on accounting for gross flows of - 42 climate finance based on analysing activity-level data recorded by the UNFCCC (bilateral public - climate finance) and the OECD (multilateral public climate finance, mobilised private climate finance - and climate-related export credits) (OECD 2015a, 2019a, 2020b).
-For 2018, the OECD analysis resulted - in a total of 78.9 billion USD, out of which 62.2 billion USD of public finance, 2.1 billion USD of - export credits and 14.5 billion USD of private finance mobilised.
-Mitigation represented 73% of the - 47 total, adaptation 19% and cross-cutting activities 8%.
+In 2009, at COP15, Parties to the UNFCCC agreed the following: 'In the context of meaningful mitigation actions and transparency on implementation, developed countries commit to a goal of mobilising jointly USD100 billion a year by 2020 to address the needs of developing countries.
+This funding will come from a wide variety of sources, public and private, bilateral and multilateral, including alternative sources of finance' (UNFCCC 2009).

+This goal is further embedded as a target under SDG 13 Climate Action.
+While the parameters for what and how to count were not defined when the goal was set, progress in this area has been achieved under the UNFCCC (UNFCCC 2019b) and via a UN-driven independent expert review (Bhattacharya et al. 2020).

+There remain well documented interpretations and debates on how to account for progress (Clapp et al. 2012; Stadelmann et al. 2013; Jachnik et al. 2015; Weikmans and Roberts 2019).
+Different interpretations relate mainly to the type and proportion of activities that may qualify as 'climate' on the one hand, and to how to account for different types of finance (and financial instruments) on the other hand.
+As an example, there are different points at which financing can be measured, for example, pledges, commitments, disbursements.
+There can be significant lags between these different points in time, for example disbursements may spread over time.
+Further, the choice of point of measurement can have an impact on both the volumes and on the characteristics (geographical origin, labelling as public or private) of the finance tracked.
+The enhanced transparency framework under the Paris Agreement may lead to improvements and more consensus in the way climate finance is accounted for and reported under the UNFCCC.
+Available analyses specifically aimed at assessing progress towards the USD100 billion goal remain rare, for example the UNFCCC SCF Biennial Assessments do not directly address this point (UNFCCC 2018a).
+Dedicated OECD reports provide figures based on accounting for gross flows of climate finance based on analysing activity-level data recorded by the UNFCCC (bilateral public climate finance) and the OECD (multilateral public climate finance, mobilised private climate finance and climate-related export credits) (OECD 2015a; OECD 2019a; OECD 2020b).
+For 2018, the OECD analysis resulted in a total of USD78.9 billion, out of which USD62.2 billion of public finance, USD2.1 billion of export credits and USD14.5 billion of private finance was mobilised.
+Mitigation represented 73% of the total, adaptation 19% and cross-cutting activities 8%.